geerlingguy/ansible-role-mysql/README.md

   - `append_privs` (defaults to `no`)
   - `state`  (defaults to `present`)

+A list of users to ensure exist on the server.
+Only the name is required; all other properties are optional.

+    mysql_users_no_log: true

+Whether to output user data (which may contain sensitive information, like passwords) when managing users.

 The formats of these are the same as in the `mysql_user` module.

     mysql_packages: